 Stroke is the most common cause of death in Canada.

 Chronic Lower Respiratory Diseases

 These are diseases affecting the supply of oxygen to the lungs, e.g., asthma.
 The reason for this being a leading cause of death is due primarily to air pollution, like smoking.
 This includes both individual smoking and second-hand exposure.
 Research shows that tobacco use is one of the leading causes of preventable deaths in Canada, signifying over-indulgence in smoking.
 Emissions from Industries which is relatively high as a developed country also affects air quality and increases the risk of Chronic lower respiratory diseases.

 Diabetes Mellitus (diabetes)

 The body's inability to produce sufficient insulin for sugar conversion results in diabetes.
 Due to the high daily intake of sugar in Canada, this disease is a leading cause of death.
 Sugars exist in foods in different forms, like prepackaged foods and drinks or beverages.
-During Canada's extreme winter season, for instance, beverage consumption increases, and during the summer, soda/juice intake also becomes very high, and this is a risk factor for diabetes.
+During Canada's extreme winter season, for instance, beverage consumption increases, and during the summer, soda/juice intake also becomes very high.

 Influenza And Pneumonia

 Influenza is a respiratory disease caused by a series of different influenza viruses which may lead to pneumonia if it becomes serious.
 Pneumonia is a viral infection where the air sacs in the lungs become inflamed and full of pus.
 The reason for these being leading causes of death is due to Canada's extreme cold climates, as these ailments are usually on the rise between November and April-the winter season.

 Intentional Self-Harm (suicide)